-66 Ventilation Air Methane (VAM) Utilization Technologies, U.S. EPA Report, July 2019,
+66 Ventilation Air Methane (VAM) Utilization Technologies, U.S. EPA Report, July 2019, markets for these technologies have not matured.
+As of 2020 there is only one operating RTO project in the US, and two others outside the US.66

-Karacan, et al., 67 and the EPA 59 reviewed the state of the art.
-Several concepts have been discussed, including using novel reactors.
-68,69,70 and incorporating catalysts in RTO to make a Regenerative Catalytic Oxidizer (RCO) 71,72 or a Catalytic Recuperative Oxidizer (CRO), 73 which are used commercially for VOC reduction.
+Karacan, et al., 67 and the EPA59 reviewed the state of the art.
+Several concepts have been discussed, including using novel reactors. ^{68,69,70} and incorporating catalysts in RTO to make a Regenerative Catalytic Oxidizer (RCO) ^{71,72} or a Catalytic Recuperative Oxidizer (CRO), 73 which are used commercially for VOC reduction.

 Recent advances in other fields may be applicable to VAM systems.
-The state of the art discussion above outlined several catalysts and reactive additives that can enhance reactions under lean- and ultra-lean conditions, reduce methane oxidation temperatures below 1000 °C required for RTOs and 600-800 °C required for RCO/CROs, and may reduce H_2O inhibition.
+The state of the art discussion above outlined several catalysts and reactive additives that can enhance reactions under lean- and ultra-lean conditions, reduce methane oxidation temperatures below 1000 °C required for RTOs and 600-800 °C required for RCO/CROs, and may reduce $\rm H_2O$ inhibition.